Awards - Karl Deutsch Award

 Condition:

 The award recipient is to attend the upcoming IPSA World Congress and present a lecture to receive the monetary prize.
 Remote participation will be possible only when the event is fully virtual for the Congress in question.
 If the award recipient participates virtually, the travel funding will not be provided.
+If the award recipient participates in a fully virtual Congress, the travel funding will not be provided.

 Nomination Procedures